 Preparing Your Roof For A Winter Weather Event

 Days are shorter and temperatures are colder.
 There is no way to avoid it.
 Winter is on its way.
 No doubt you’ll be counting on your home to keep you safe and warm during the darkest months.
 You will, quite literally, want a reliable roof over your head.
 But those colder conditions serve a serious threat to your home.
 Luckily, there are steps you can take now to prepare your roof for the upcoming weather.
+If you can’t perform these tasks, make sure to utilize a professional roofing contractor.

 Clean the Roof & Gutter